MicroserviceWorkshop/TheWolf/docker/README.md

     * The database
     * telesales (could be started a second time)
     * zookeeper (there are mechanisms for that)
-    * the machine: everything runs on one machine now
+    * the machine: everything runs on one machine now (how can kubernetes help?)
-    * kubernetes?

 Stay tuned...